Roblox/creator-docs/content/en-us/tutorials/scripting/basic-scripting/intro-to-scripting.md

 In the while loop, you need to write code to wait a few seconds between the platform disappearing and reappearing.

-The built-in function `task.wait` can be used for this.
+The built-in function `Library.task.wait()` can be used for this.
 In the parentheses the number of seconds to wait is needed: for example `task.wait(3)`.

 <Alert severity="error">

-Whatever you do, never make a `while true` loop without including a `task.wait` — and don't test your code before you've put one in!
+Whatever you do, never make a `while true` loop without including a `Library.task.wait()` — and don't test your code before you've put one in!
 If you don't wait, your game will **freeze** because Studio will never have a chance to leave the loop and do anything else.

 </Alert>

 Three seconds is a sensible starting point for the length of time between each platform state.

-1. In the while loop, call the `task.wait` function with **3** in the parentheses.
+1. In the while loop, call the `Library.task.wait()` function with **3** in the parentheses.
 2. Call the `disappear` function.
-3. Call the `task.wait` function again with **3** in the parentheses.
+3. Call the `Library.task.wait()` function again with **3** in the parentheses.
 4. Call the `appear` function.

 ```lua